jat255/fit_file_uploader/README.md

-# indieVelo to Garmin Connect editor/uploader
+# TrainingPeaks Virtual to Garmin Connect editor/uploader

 This repo contains a script `garmin.py` that will edit [FIT](https://developer.garmin.com/fit/overview/) files to make them appear to come from a Garmin device (Edge 830, currently) and upload them to Garmin Connect